cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 #### Sprint-1/fix/median.js

+If you do not consider `[-Infinity, Infinity]` a valid input, you can use a built-in function to check if a number not `NaN` and is finite.

+---

 The arrays specified in `median.test.js` are already sorted by coincidence.

 Typically, to find the median value of an array, we first need to sort it.
 However, to prevent modifying `list` directly, it's best to work with a cloned version instead.